 - If necessary, repeat the process until there are no more mice in your wall.

 Once you feel confident that you've beat the problem, patch the hole in the drywall with sealant, and be sure to inspect the eaves of your house for spots where mice could have possibly slipped through.
+Once everything is sealed, prevent mice from returning by utilizing a ultrasonic repellent, like our Ultra PestChaser® and keep them away.
+For more information on how to rodent proof your home, check out our complete guide here.

 Dead Mice in Walls